Spring Partners Meeting

 Role of the PRISM

 The Capital Region Partnership for Invasive Species Management (CR-PRISM) is a collaborative organization created to address the threat of invasive species.
 CR-PRISM is a not-for-profit quasi-governmental agency hosted by Cornell Cooperative Extension of Saratoga County.
 The CR-PRISM strategically operates across eleven counties and is financially supported by the Environmental Protection Fund as administered by the New York State Department of Environmental Conservation (NYS DEC).
 The Capital Region PRISM is one of eight Partnerships for Regional Invasive Species Management or PRISMs in New York State.
-New York State.

 The CR-PRISM works in collaboration with partner groups to promote prevention, education, and outreach strategies, create early detection and response networks, and execute best management practices for invasive species control including post-treatment monitoring and restoration actions.
 In addition, we support research involving studies pertaining to the ecological impact and effective control of invasive species.
 Work is also conducted to help train volunteers and community scientists in these measures.
 The goal of these efforts is to protect conservation targets within our communities and slow the spread of invasive species.
 These initiatives are reflected in the CR-PRISM Strategic Plan 2023-2027.